-What does a literary sociology of the algorithm look like?
-In The Algorithmic Age of Personality, I examine this question, investigating how social media platforms, along with their algorithmic design and politics, shape how African literary works are discussed.
-As algorithms affect and structure literary interpretation, a culture of outrage and personal attacks, rather than any nuanced critique of texts, emerges as a major mode of reader reception.
-Simply put, this book addresses the problem of cancel culture and literary controversies in social media commentary discourses on African literary and cultural texts.
+I explore the concept of a literary sociology of the algorithm by examining how social media platforms, along with their algorithmic designs and politics, influence the discussion of African literary works.
+As algorithms shape and structure literary interpretation, a culture of outrage and personal attacks emerges, overshadowing more nuanced critiques of the texts.
+In simple terms, this book addresses the issues of cancel culture and literary controversies in social media commentary surrounding African literary and cultural texts.

 Social media commentary discourses on African literary works reveal how algorithmic politics play significant roles in online literary controversies and cancel culture campaigns involving writers such as Chimamanda Adichie.
 Hence, a full understanding of how African literature takes shape in a digital era requires an appreciation of how algorithms not only compute and shape the social worlds and meanings of literary texts but also create and maintain a culture of outrage and controversy online.
 Highlighting how an algorithmic age of personality connects to a pre-digital culture of literary disputes and censorship in African literature, I demonstrate that African literary criticism does not sufficiently interrogate the design and algorithmic politics of social media and blogging, despite their prominence as tools of digital storytelling and cultural production on the continent.